EliGurarie/EliGurarie.github.io/_pages/labmembers.md

     image_caption: "Benji"
     alt: "Benji Larue"
     title: "Dr. Benjamin Larue"
     excerpt: "[Ben] completed his Ph.D. at the Université de Sherbrooke in Québec, and has been a member of the [Fate of the Caribou](https://fateofthecaribou.github.io/) team since 2021.
 His interests lie in behavioral responses to anthropogenic disturbances, human-wildlife coexistence, and biostatistics.
 He is interested in further integrating human communities and their interests in ecological research and conservation.
-He is a recent recipient of a [Libre Eco fellowship](https://liberero.ca/meet-the-fellows/)."
+He is a recent recipient of a [Libre Eco fellowship](https://liberero.ca/meet-the-fellows/) (***félicitations!***)."
   - image_path: /assets/people/nate.jpg
     image_caption: "Where am I?"
     alt: "Nate Wehr"